sagemathinc/cocalc_tutorial/README.md

 * Students can use it on any machine, any operating system, anywhere they like.
 * Has built in course-management functionality.
 * Allows collaborative editing of notebooks.
 (It's like Google Docs for Jupyter notebooks.)
+* Has built in real-time chatrooms for easy interaction with students and collaborators.

 ## Course material